Dirkus411/nodemcu-web-ide/README.md

 enduser_setup, file, gpio, net, node, tmr, uart, wifi

+Once you have a good firmware installed, you can then copy ide.lua and init.lua to your device using your tool of choice such as ESPlorer or LuaLoader.

 * To set up the Wi-Fi connection, hold pin 1 low on boot.
 You can then connect to the "SetupGadget_xxxxxx" network from another device, and then open http://192.168.4.1 on your web browser.
 The Wi-Fi setup should be pretty